Daniil Medvedev stunned by Gael Monfils at Indian Wells, Novak Djokovic to return to top of rankings

-Gael Monfils upset world No. 1 Daniil Medvedev to reach the quarter-finals of the BNP Paribas Open at Indian Wells.
+Gael Monfils upset world No. 1 Daniil Medvedev to reach the last 16 of the BNP Paribas Open at Indian Wells.

 Monfils came from a set down to beat an increasingly frustrated Medvedev 4-6 6-3 6-1.